TimLindner/BayesianGrowthMixtureModels/README.md

 The models have been implemented and estimated using Stan and its built-in No-U-Turn Sampler ( or NUTS for short ) via RStan, the R interface to Stan (Stan Development Team, n.d.; Stan Development Team, 2024).

 ### Repository structure
-* :file_folder: ModelImplementation contains the Stan implementation for each model specified in :page_facing_up: ModelSpecification.pdf.
+* :file_folder: ModelImplementation contains the Stan implementation for each model specified in :page_facing_up: ModelSpecification.
 In addition, the folder contains the implementations of the corresponding baseline models, which assume one class.
 * :file_folder: SimulationStudyData
 * :file_folder: SimulationStudyResult
-* :page_facing_up: ModelEstimation.stan
+* :page_facing_up: ModelEstimation
-* :page_facing_up: ModelSpecification.pdf
+* :page_facing_up: ModelSpecification

 ### References
 * Stan Development Team. (n.d.). *Stan Documentation, Version 2.34*.
 Stan. https://mc-stan.org/docs/